stuttter/wp-multi-network/README.md

 A front-end network registration form is being developed as well.
 Coming soon.

-Lastly, some network permissions are updated.
-Network owners can now only delete their own network.
-Previouly, they could blow up other networks :O
+Network permissions updated.
+Introduces two super admins:
+1. Root domain super admin (Global Admin)
+2. Subdomain super admin (Network Admin)

+Global Admins can move sites between networks, delete and create networks, and add sites to networks.

+Network Admins can delete their network, change its name, and add sites and users to their network.

 # Installation